Cool Block Team

-David is responsible for the overall management of The Cool Block pilot and Cool City Challenge initiative to bring this program to scale.
+David is responsible for the overall management of the Cool Block program and its Cool California scaling strategy.

 He is co-founder and CEO of Empowerment Institute, and one of the world’s foremost authorities on behavior-change, community engagement and large system transformation.
 His clients include cities, corporations and social entrepreneurs.
 Over the past 25 years David has designed community empowerment programs around sustainability, resilience and livability which have been acclaimed for their ability to achieve substantive and lasting behavior change.
 Each integrates the civic, public and private sectors into whole system solutions.
 The Cool Block program grows out of this experience.

 David is the author of twelve books, including The Cool Block: An Onramp to the Future of our Cities and Planet, Low Carbon Diet: A 30 Day Program to Lose 5,000 Pounds, and Social Change 2.0: A Blueprint for Reinventing Our World.
 He co-directs Empowerment Institute’s School for Transformative Social Change and has lectured at Harvard, MIT, and Johns Hopkins University.
 He has also served as an advisor to the White House and the United Nations on behavior change and community engagement strategies.

 Sue is responsible for the design and management of the Cool Block website and application platform which serves as the backbone for the Cool Block program.